 Yes, this freezes for up to 6 months.
 In the fridge or freezer the puree will thicken quite a bit so might need to be diluted a little

 Water this down a little to make a delicious warm lentil soup!
 Especially great for those who are very new to solids or like their purees extra thin.
+And if you’re cooking for children of multiple ages.

 What can I do with leftovers?